Supercar: East Asia

 During the early 1990s, Japan began to gain global recognition for making high-performance sports cars; the automotive media described the lightweight, mid-engined, rear-wheel-drive, V6 Honda NSX produced from 1990 through 2005 as Japan's "first".
 Matching contemporary European supercars in performance and features, the NSX was more reliable and user-friendly.

 In the 21st century, other Japanese makers produced supercars.
 From 2010 until 2012, Lexus marketed the Lexus LFA, a two-seat front-engine coupe powered by a 4.8 L V10 engine producing 553 hp.
 The 2009–present Nissan GT-R has been described as a modern supercar that delivers everyday practicality.
 It features a twin-turbo V6 producing between 473-710 hp, with all-wheel-drive and a dual-clutch transmission.

 The second generation Honda NSX made from 2016 until 2022 used all-wheel drive, a hybrid powertrain (producing up to 602 hp), turbocharging, and a dual-clutch transmission.

-In recent years, China has also seen the emergence of a number of domestically produced supercars, most of which are new hybrid or electric vehicles, represented by the NIO EP9, Hongqi S9, Yangwang U9, Hyptec SSR, and Neta GT.
+In recent years, China has also seen the emergence of a number of domestically produced supercars, most of which are new hybrid or electric vehicles, represented by the NIO EP9, Hongqi S9, Yangwang U9, Hyptec SSR and Denza Z.